 Nickel allergy is more common in women, probably because they are more likely to wear jewellery than men, although this is changing.
 While nickel allergy is the most common jewellery allergy to occur, allergy to other metals used in jewellery is possible.
 However, it appears to be rare.

-If you have a jewellery allergy, a dermatologist can perform a simple skin patch test to determine if you have a nickel allergy.
-Once your nickel allergy is confirmed, it is essential to avoid contact with nickel-containing metals.
+If you have a jewellery allergy, a dermatologist can perform a skin patch test to determine if you have a metal allergy.
+Once your nickel or cobalt allergy is confirmed, it is essential to avoid contact with that metal.
 The following tips may help when purchasing jewellery.